googlecodelabs/migrate-python2-appengine/step3-flask-datastore-py2/README.md

 ## Introduction

-While [Cloud NDB](https://cloud.google.com/appengine/docs/standard/python3/migrating-to-cloud-ndb) is a great solution for long-time App Engine developers, it is *not* the primary way all other users access [Cloud Datastore](https://cloud.google.com/datastore).
-Instead, they use the standard [Cloud Datastore client library](https://cloud.google.com/datastore/docs/reference/libraries).
-This step shows developers how to migrate from Cloud NDB to Cloud Datastore.
+While [Cloud NDB](https://cloud.google.com/appengine/docs/standard/python3/migrating-to-cloud-ndb) is a great solution for long-time App Engine developers, it is *not* the primary way all other (non-App Engine) users access [Cloud Datastore](https://cloud.google.com/datastore).
+Instead, they usually use the standard [Cloud Datastore client library](https://cloud.google.com/datastore/docs/reference/libraries).

+Since Cloud NDB is a standalone library and is available for both Python 2 & 3, really *anyone* can use it, but its main purpose is to help original App Engine runtime developers migrate, *not* serve as the expected approach for new code.
+If you *are* an App Engine developer, perhaps with apps running on both the original and next generation runtimes, and don't plan to use Datastore outside of App Engine, you do *not* need to perform this migration and can happily stay with Cloud NDB.

+On the other hand, if you have other apps that use Cloud Datastore, you may consider migrating your App Engine apps from Cloud NDB to Datastore.
+It'll bring consistency to your codebase, enable code reuse, and hopefully lower the overall maintenance cost because you'll just have the single way to access Datastore (vs. two).
+Please continue if you fall into this group and wish to migrate from Cloud NDB to Cloud Datastore.

 ---